jtsage/jtsage-datebox/docs/api/durationStep.md

 {% highlight js %}
 overrideDurationFieldOrder = ['d','h'];
+durationStep = 2;
 {% endhighlight %}

-In this case, "hours" would be stepped, as it is the least precise element shown.
+In this case, "hours" would be stepped (by 2 hours), as it is the least precise element shown.